 My yukon gold mashed potatoes are my go-to recipe, but my Instant Pot mashed potatoes are even easier and require less water!

-These Slow Cooker Mashed Potatoes are the hands off approach to our favorite side.
-They make my life so much easier on Thanksgiving, Christmas, and any time my family asks for them. 🙂
+These creamy Crock Pot Mashed Potatoes are the hands off approach to our favorite side.
+They make my life so much easier on Thanksgiving, Christmas, and any time my family asks for them.

 • This is a “set it and forget it” recipe, so it’s perfect for the holidays or busy weeknights.

-• Recipe requires just 7 basic ingredients, and may be customized with your favorite milk, herbs or spices.
+• The recipe requires just 7 basic ingredients and may be customized with your favorite milk, herbs, or spices.

 • It’s an easy side dish that’s naturally gluten-free.